The lead actor in the production to improve productivity in any workforce is the employer of the aforementioned workforce not the Government …

 Except where the Government is an employer.

-I was recently asked for my view on the first response from Dorkins to The Economist: The Productivity Puzzle:
+I was once asked for my view on the first response from Dorkins to The Economist: The Productivity Puzzle:

 “I don’t get what the huge productivity mystery is supposed to be.
 The UK is a country in which productive work is not really rewarded due to the system of rents (high near employment centres) and taxes (mostly raised from labour).
 Many people quite sensibly respond to this by avoiding heavily taxed productive work as much as possible (e.g. doing the minimum number of hours required to qualify for tax credits) and instead focus their efforts on extracting rents from other people (e.g. arranging their living arrangements to maximise benefit and tax credit income, becoming BTL landlords).